About Carver Center

 Our Mission:

-Our Vision: All Carver Center graduates will possess the knowledge, skills, passion, and attitudes to embrace new ideas to be courageous citizens in a dynamic world.
+Our Vision: All Carver Center graduates will acquire the knowledge, skills, passion, and perspectives that enable them to be equity-minded, visionary, and courageous leaders in an increasingly dynamic and interdependent world.

 Our Beliefs: The administration, faculty, staff, parents, and students share a common vision and operate on the following beliefs:

-• Students possess multiple intelligences and diverse interests.
+• Students possess multiple intelligences and varied interests.

 • Students can reach levels of intellectual and aesthetic excellence.